 Ruth joined the Office of Lifelong Learning in 2019.
-In addition to her work with W&L’s Alumni College and the award-winning Traveller program, Ruth has developed a number of digital offerings including W&L’s virtual book club and our W&L After Class podcast series.
+In addition to her work with W&L’s Alumni College and W&L's award-winning travel program, Ruth has developed a number of digital offerings including W&L’s virtual book club and our W&L After Class podcast series.
 When she’s not traveling with W&L alumni, her life includes hiking, gardening, and enjoying a craft beer or two.

 Jim Goodwin serves as the Senior Digital Media Producer for the office of Communications and Public Affairs.
 He has been producing After Class since 2020.
 In addition to being a podcast enthusiast himself, he also curates a blog called Christmas Underground about underground Christmas music.

 Sara joined W&L's Communications Office in 2022.
 She previously worked as a journalist at various newspapers and magazines in her hometown of San Diego, California.
 Along with the W&L After Class podcast series, Sara writes and edits a wide range of university publications, including the triannual W&L Alumni Magazine.
 Out of the office, she spends her time thrift shopping, attending concerts and searching for the best taco shop in Virginia.